Zefk/Solarus-ARPG-Game-Development-Book_2/separated_chapters/done/19_chapter-16.md

 |Block| Do not have deep water and a block on the same map because the hero can push/pull it over the deep water.
 A dynamic traversable would work with gravity.
 Name the block "g".
 |Chests| Can be opened when climbing a ladder, but it cannot be opened from the back or sides.
 A custom chest is needed for that.
 |Gravity| Wrightmat has a little gravity feature for entities.
 Name them "g" and they will fall.
+|Fake Death| This is in order to prevent a crazy jump bug when calling game:start() again.
+Use the name of your map for the destination entity. (map:get_id()) A health script would have to be adjusted as well.
+It checks if the health is less than or equal to three. game:get_life() <= 3

 ##### Chest Ladder